Their Last Season

 Silah whispered while looking at Mahira's red veil.

-Her remnant.
+Her remnants.

 Comments 💬